CLARKSVILLE SCHOOL DISTRICT

 If a household member becomes unemployed during the school year, the household may be eligible for free or reduced price meals PROVIDED that the loss of income causes the household income to be within the eligibility criteria.
 An application should be completed for determination of eligibility benefits.

-Under the provisions of the free and reduced price meal policy Cathy Holland, Child Nutrition Department will review applications and determine eligibility.
+Under the provisions of the free and reduced price meal policy CATHY HOLLAND,Assistant Food Service Directorwill review applications and determine eligibility.
 479-979-6008

 A household may SUBMIT an application ANYTIME DURING THE SCHOOL YEAR.

 Nondiscrimination Statement:This explains what to do if you believe you have been treated unfairly.